SUSTAINABLE SUCCESS IN

 SCOPE VIEW'S FOUNDING PRINCIPLE

-Scope View delivers effective, differentiating and innovative strategic support to companies and organizations whose purposes we support, whose integrity we respect and whose leadership has absolutely no tolerance for complacency
+Scope View delivers compelling, differentiating and innovative strategic results to companies and organizations whose purposes we support, whose integrity we respect and whose leadership has absolutely no tolerance for complacency.

 Founded by Bill Millett in 1995, the company’s client list includes corporations, architectural firms, professional associations, economic development groups, United Ways, partnerships for children, a diverse range of not-for-profits, elected bodies, libraries, councils of government and state, county and municipal agencies.